johnlundy94/johnlundy94/README.md

   Obtaining a career in web devlopment.
 This is a passion of mine, and I am going to see it through! ✊

 - 💬 Ask me about ...
-  Living in Los Angeles as an aspiring model and actor.
+  My time going through the bootcamp with the University of Denver.
 Learned a ton about myself.

 - 📫 How to reach me: ...
   Best way to reach me is through my email [johnlundy94@gmail.com](johnlundy94@gmail.com)